-Apple's native Camera app in iOS 11 has plenty of tools for helping you get the right shot, but some are more hidden than others.
+Apple's native Camera app has plenty of tools for helping you get the right shot, but some are more hidden than others.
 The camera level is the perfect example of a really handy tool that many users don't even know exists, mainly because it's part of a feature that's turned off by default.

 If you tend to take pictures of things when standing directly over your subject, like a meal on a table or an ornament on the ground, then you'll want to use the camera level, as it helps you capture a balanced shot without having to use a tripod arm or mount.
 It's also useful for taking a shot of something directly above you, like an object on the ceiling or in the sky.

 Here's how to enable and use it on iOS 11 and later.

 How to Enable the Camera Level on iPhone and iPad

 The camera level tool is part of the Grid overlay, which is useful in itself for applying the rule of thirds in your pictures for more balanced compositions.
 First then, you need to turn on Grid mode.

 - Open the Settings app on your iOS device.

 - Scroll down the list and tap Camera.